Planck constant as adiabatic invariant characterized by Hubble's and cosmological constants: Introduction

 \section{Introduction}

 Quantum Theory (in accordance with the historical terminology, we shall call "Quantum Theory" (QT) the theory, based on the concept of wave functions, or probability amplitudes), that recently celebrated its 100-year anniversary, allowed at the time to overcome a crisis that happened in atomic physics, giving researchers a necessary tool for the calculation of atomic and subatomic phenomena with an accuracy which is in striking agreement with experiment.
-However, since its foundation, more than hundred years ago, physicists and mathematicians are still attempting to understand what is behind this unusual and strange QT formalism.
+However, since its foundation and up to now, more than hundred years ago, physicists and mathematicians are still\ trying to understand the physical meaning of the strange QT formalism, and understand what is the nature of quantization and most of Planck's constant?

-\qquad Quantum Mechanics (QM) from the beginning (and then Quantum Field Theory as its successor) was built on the axiomatic approach, which cannot be considered as satisfactory.
+On the one hand, Quantum Mechanics (QM) from the beginning (and then Quantum Field Theory as its successor) was built on the axiomatic approach (which of cource cannot be considered as an satisfactory way to construct QT).
 So, the concept of the wave function was postulated for all describable entities.
 On the other hand, the evolution operator for a system is linear with the wave function, whereas its square appears as the result of the measurement process.
-If we add to the above the presence of divergences and unrenormalizability of theories in general case, the complexity encountered in trying to combine QT with general relativity (GR), and the inability to obtain the mass and charge out of first principles, the incompleteness of QT becomes apparent, and thus there is a need to find a complete theory describing the atomic and nuclear systems.
+If we add to the above the presence of divergences and unrenormalizability of theories in general case, the serious problems with unification of QT and general relativity (GR), and the inability to obtain the mass and charge from the first principles, the incompleteness of QT becomes apparent, and thus we need to find a complete theory describing at least the atomic and nuclear systems for the beginning.